fparpas/microsoft-foundry-basic/README.md

 1. Click **Save** buton at the top-right of the Agents' Playground panel.

+1. Click **Publish** button at the top-right of the Agents' Playground panel and then click **Publish Agent** button.

+1. From the confirmation dialog click **Publish** button.

+   This will promote an agent from a development asset into a managed Azure resource with a dedicated endpoint.

 ### 3. Test the agent from the Foundry portal in the playground

 Here you'll test your orchestration agent by invoking it directly from the Foundry portal agent playground chat experience.